mogu-lab/probabilistic-foundations-of-ml/skills-check.md

 * After completing the tutorial, select one or two assignments from CS230 and translate them into Python.

+**Libraries.** We will regularly use two Python libraries throughout the course: `pandas`, used for reading in `.csv` data files and manipulating them, and `matplotlib`, used for visualizations.
+* To learn `pandas`, you can find lots of tutorials online.
+For example you may find the first two lessons from [this tutorial](https://www.kaggle.com/learn/pandas) helpful.
+* Similarly, [this tutorial](https://www.w3schools.com/python/matplotlib_getting_started.asp) will walk you through how to use `matplotlib`.

+## Coding Environment: DeepNote

-**Coding Environment: DeepNote.** We will be using [DeepNote](https://deepnote.com/) for all assignments in the course.
+We will be using [DeepNote](https://deepnote.com/) for all assignments in the course.
 DeepNote is an interactive Python environment that makes it easy to write code in small pieces, and to visualize and inspect them.
 Further, it let's you interleave your code with notes and math.
 If you're familiar with Jupyter notebooks, they are just a cloud version of a Jupyter notebook.
 If this is new to you, no problem!
 To get you started, we recommend:
 * Making an account on the [DeepNote](https://deepnote.com/) website using your *Wellesley email* and exploring.
 * Watching/reading some online tutorials, like [this one](https://www.youtube.com/watch?v=EW4lKlUnLGU).
 * Finally try making cells that run code and ones for writing text and math.
 Follow [this guide](https://gtribello.github.io/mathNET/assets/notebook-writing.html) for formatting text and for writing mathematical notation---we will use this heavily in the course!
   * **Markdown** is language used for formatting is called "markdown."
 You can find a markdown cheatsheet [here](https://www.markdownguide.org/cheat-sheet/).
   * **Latex** (pronounced "la-tek") is the language used for typesetting mathematical notation.
 If you ever forget what's the syntax for a certain math symbol there are two ways for you to figure it quickly (aside from googling): (a) You can draw it in [this tool](https://detexify.kirelabs.org/classify.html) and it will tell you, or (b) you can right-click on any math on this website and select option "Show Math As"/"Copy to Clipboard", and then "TeX Command" to get the corresponding syntax.

-**Libraries.** We will regularly use two Python libraries throughout the course: `pandas`, used for reading in `.csv` data files and manipulating them, and `matplotlib`, used for visualizations.
-* To learn `pandas`, you can find lots of tutorials online.
-For example you may find the first two lessons from [this tutorial](https://www.kaggle.com/learn/pandas) helpful.
-* Similarly, [this tutorial](https://www.w3schools.com/python/matplotlib_getting_started.asp) will walk you through how to use `matplotlib`.